Descanonge/filefinder/docs/source/pattern.rst

 ====================

 By default, special characters (``()[]{}?*+-|^$\\.&~# \t\n\r\v\f``) outside of groups are escaped, and thus not interpreted as a regular expression.
-To use regular expressions outside of groups, it is necessary to pass ``use_regex=True`` when creating the Finder object.
+To use regular expressions outside of groups, it is necessary to set :attr:`~.Finder.regex_outside_groups` to True (as a property or when creating the Finder).

 .. note::